lukawarren/Lorien-Legacies/README.md

 # Lorien-Legacies

 ## Description
-Lorien Legacies seeks so recreate Lorien Legacies in Minecraft!
+Lorien Legacies seeks to recreate Lorien Legacies in Minecraft!
 It adds legacies such as Avex and Lumen, as well as telekinesis and a host of other awesome abilities and items.

 ## Legacies